masasam/dotfiles/README.md

 ## Let's build environment with Makefile

-This dotfiles is for Archlinux.
+This dotfiles is for Arch linux.

 Since there is no such as a distribution without make,